bytecodealliance/wasmtime/crates/wasi-nn/README.md

 ### Build

 This crate should build as usual (i.e. `cargo build`) but note that using an existing installation of OpenVINO™ or TensorFlow, rather than building from source, will drastically improve the build times.
-See the [openvino] and [tensorflow] crates for more information
+See the [openvino] and [tensorflow] crates for more information.

 ### Example

 An end-to-end example demonstrating ML classification is included in [examples]:
- - `tests/wasi-nn-rust-bindings` contains ergonomic bindings for writing Rust code against the [wasi-nn] APIs
+ - `examples/openvino` contains a standalone Rust project that uses the [wasi-nn] APIs to use OpenVINO models for inference
- - `tests/classification-example` contains a standalone Rust project that uses the [wasi-nn] APIs and is compiled to the `wasm32-wasi` target using the `wasi-nn-rust-bindings`
+ - `examples/tensorflow` is the same as `examples/openvino` but for the Tensorflow backend

 Run the example from the Wasmtime project directory: